ALoecken/mini_reminder/README.md

 The code for playing the sound (PCM.h and PCM.c) was copyed from https://playground.arduino.cc/Code/PCMAudio (thanks to Michael Smith) and slightly modified to include the soundfile differently.

-I couldn't find the origin of the used source-file, so I can't upload it.
+I couldn't find the origin of the used source-file for the sound, so I can't upload it.
 I converted my soundfiles into hexadecimal notation for an .h-file by first converting it to an unsigned 8-bit, 8000 Hz wav-file (e.g., by using Audacity), and then opening it in any Hex-editor (e.g., HxD)  and saving it as text-file.

 Unfortunately, I did not take a picture of the result or the wiring, but these resources may help you to connect everything correctly:
 * https://learn.adafruit.com/adafruit-neopixel-uberguide/basic-connections (for the LED)